CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 YouTube: DEF CON 18 - Practical Cellphone Spying with Kristin Paget

 Unfortunately it seems that IMSI-Catchers have been exponentially popular lately, with an explosion of various "bastards" with governments and criminals all the same, using it.
 Anyone can now buy an IMSI-Catcher (or build a cheap one on his own).
 In addition they can all crack the A5.1-3 encryption on the fly!
 This is why the original author named "E:V:A" started this project.
-Let's detect and protect against threats like these!
+Let's detect and protect against these threats!
 Never think that you've got "nothing to hide".
 You'll very likely regret it one day.

 * Get scared on YouTube: [How easy it is to clone a phone + call when connected to a femtocell](http://www.youtube.com/watch?v=Ydo19YOzpzU).
 * Also, check out this talk by Karsten Nohl and Luca Melette on [28c3: Defending mobile phones](http://youtu.be/YWdHSJsEOck).